abhi3700/My_Learning_Subspace/README.md

 6. [x] How to create a subspace node?
 7. [x] How to create a subspace farmer?
 8. [x] How to create a subspace farm/plot?
-9. [ ] How to scan for solution in subspace farms/plots?
+9. [x] How to scan for solution in subspace farms/plots?
 10. [x] How to exit a node after running few blocks?
+11. [ ] How to trace logs in CLI?